What Tech Stack Does Shopify Use?

 Shopify Plus was selected as the ecommerce platform for its quick time to market coupled with the ease of management post-launch.
 By using an ecommerce platform like Shopify Plus, Verishop can focus on its specialty, fashion, without worrying about the technical details.
 As a SaaS platform, Shopify Plus removes the burden of hosting, security updates and managing downtime.

-Shared Code for Flexibility and Speed
+K-Swiss: Shared Code for Flexibility and Speed

 For K-Swiss Global Brands, launching nine Shopify Plus sites across Europe, the UK, the US, and Canada was a significant challenge due to the varied currency regions.
 Opting for Shopify Plus offered not just reduced licensing costs but also enabled less technical users to manage content and promotions with ease, thanks to its user-friendly backend.